thh6282/Postgres-k8s/README.md

 ## 4. Write data to postgres in minikube:

-Run connect.py in code environment to write data to postgres (Note: Correct the csv file path and connect to postgres)
+Run connect.py in code environment to write data to postgres (Note: Correct the csv file path and ip address postgres)